-The minor in the humanities exposes undergraduate students from a wide range of backgrounds to diverse examples of human thought and culture that make up the ever-changing array of topics and objects studied in the various humanities disciplines.
-Humanities courses also present the different interdisciplinary methods and theories used in humanities scholarship.
-The minor is rooted in the idea that the opportunity to study an assortment of humanities topics from a wide range of perspectives provides an excellent complement to the more closely focused course work undertaken in any major, whether inside or outside the humanities.
+The minor in the humanities exposes undergraduate students to diverse examples of human thought and culture and to the interdisciplinary methods and theories used in humanities scholarship.
+Its premise is that studying an assortment of humanities topics from a wide range of perspectives complements the more closely focused coursework of any major, inside or outside the humanities.

-- Up to 3 200-level humanities classes - Balance from 300-level humanities classes, which may include 399 and/or a humanities internship through the Chicago Field Studies program (see page 72)
+- Up to 3 200-level HUM classess - Balance from 300-level HUM classes, which may include 399 and/or a humanities internship through the Chicago Field Studies program (see page 70)